RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/detr/detr_README.md

 python inference.py
 ```

-This runs detection, applies per-tile NMS, and writes one `.ndpi.ndpa` file per slide into the NDPA output directory.
+This performs:

+* Object detection on each tile image
+* Tile-level non-maximum suppression (NMS)
+* Export of one .ndpa XML file per slide
+* Output files will be written to the NDPA output directory defined in your project configuration